MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/api-reference.md

 * [Utilities]() contains the specifications for the utility APIs that are commonly used.

-Please note that this API reference only contains specifications for public APIs.
+Please note that this API reference only contains the specifications for public APIs.
 Internal APIs are not meant to be used.
 These APIs are marked with the `internal` access modifier in C#, the `@Deprecated` tag in Java, a leading underscore in Python, and the `@internal` tag in TypeScript.